TheWorldAtMyFingerTips/TheWorldAtMyFingerTips.github.io/python.md

 But of course, that being said, life is a mix of the quants and qualitative aspects and so we need to consider the latter as well :)

 <br/>
-We were rated on 5 components:
+We were rated on 5 components of:
 * Design (5 points)
 * Data (5 points)
 * Algorithms (5 points)